BA in Applied Early Childhood Studies [Advanced Entry to Year 2 Only]

 - private sectors

 STAGE 2 course fee is €2,500 per year.
-The fee is payable as follows:
+The fee is payable in 4 parts as follows:

 STAGE 3 course fee is €2,500 per year.
 The fee is payable as follows: